davidforrest/SJC_Music/notes.md

 **Notes**

+- Look at this in combination with the next section on the Orestes fragment
 - you need a clear construction of the ancient greek system
 - random, intuitive tetrachords with moveable notes
 - conjunct and disjunct tetrachords